hirosystems/stacks.js/README.md

 ## Documentation

-Documentation for Stacks tooling is located [here](https://docs.blockstack.org/).
+Documentation for the Stacks.js packages is located [here](https://stacks-js-git-master-blockstack.vercel.app/).

 ## Contributing